awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-byoi-sdk-attach-current-domain.md

 # Attach the SageMaker image to your current domain<a name="studio-byoi-sdk-attach-current-domain"></a>

 This method presumes you've already onboarded to Amazon SageMaker Studio\.
-For more information, see [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.
+For more information, see [Onboard to Amazon SageMaker Domain](gs-studio-onboard.md)\.

 **Note**
 You must delete all the apps in your domain before you update the domain with the new image version\.
-For information about deleting the apps, see [Delete an Amazon SageMaker Studio Domain](gs-studio-delete-domain.md)\.
+For information about deleting the apps, see [Delete an Amazon SageMaker Domain](gs-studio-delete-domain.md)\.

 You perform the following steps to add the SageMaker image to your current domain\.
 + Get your `DomainID` from SageMaker Studio\.